SystemsApproach/tcpcc/algorithm.rst

 host—can accommodate.

 The problem, of course, is how TCP comes to learn an appropriate value for ``CongestionWindow``.
 Unlike the ``AdvertisedWindow``, which is sent by the receiving side of the connection, there is no one to send a suitable ``CongestionWindow`` to the sending side of TCP.
 The answer is that the TCP source sets the ``CongestionWindow`` based on the level of congestion it perceives to exist in the network.
 This involves decreasing the congestion window when the level of congestion goes up and increasing the congestion window when the level of congestion goes down.
-Taken together, the mechanism is commonly called *additive increase/multiplicative decrease* (AIMD); the reason for this mouthful of a name will become apparent below.
+Taken together, the mechanism is commonly called *additive increase/multiplicative decrease (AIMD)* due to the heuristic it adopts.

-The key question, then, is how does the source determine that the network is congested and that it should decrease the congestion window?
+The key question then becomes: How does the source determine that the network is congested and that it should decrease the congestion window?
 The answer is based on the observation that the main reason packets are not delivered, and a timeout results, is that a packet was dropped due to congestion.
 It is rare that a packet is dropped because of an error during transmission.
 Therefore, TCP interprets timeouts as a sign of congestion and reduces the rate at which it is transmitting.
 Specifically, each time a timeout occurs, the source sets ``CongestionWindow`` to half of its previous value.
 This halving of the ``CongestionWindow`` for each timeout corresponds to the “multiplicative decrease” part of AIMD.

 Although ``CongestionWindow`` is defined in terms of bytes, it is easiest to understand multiplicative decrease if we think in terms of whole packets.
 For example, suppose the ``CongestionWindow`` is currently set to 16 packets.
 If a loss is detected, ``CongestionWindow`` is set to 8.
 (Normally, a loss is detected when a timeout occurs, but as we see below, TCP has another mechanism to detect dropped packets.)
-Additional losses cause ``CongestionWindow`` to be reduced to 4, then 2, and finally to 1 packet. ``CongestionWindow`` is not allowed to fall below the size of a single packet, or in TCP terminology, the *maximum segment size* .
+Additional losses cause ``CongestionWindow`` to be reduced to 4, then 2, and finally to 1 packet.
+``CongestionWindow`` is not allowed to fall below the size of a single packet, which we know from Chapter 2 to be the ``MSS``.

 .. _fig-linear:
 .. figure:: figures/f06-08-9780123850591.png